Attractions & Things to Do in Syros

 Dating from 1861 it’s one of the oldest heavy industries of the country.
 The whole area is located just across Ermoupolis port.

-With the name of the famous 19th-century poet & writer who was born on Syros, this small airport connects the island with Athens daily.
+Named after the famous 19th-century poet & writer (Demetrius Vikelas) who was born on Syros.
+This small airport connects with Athens daily.

 Questions & Answers about Syros